OS X: About the "Are you sure you want to open it?" alert (File Quarantine / Known Malware Detection)

 Note: If the padlock in the lower left corner of the Security & Privacy pane is locked, click it and enter an administrator name and password, then click the Advanced button.

-Check / uncheck "Automatically update safe downloads list" to toggle File Quarantine updates.
+Select or deselect the "Automatically update safe downloads list" setting to toggle File Quarantine updates.

-Important: Unchecking "Automatically update safe downloads list" will disable File Quarantine's ability to identify new malware, and leave your Mac vulnerable to new malware without notification.
+Important: Unchecking "Automatically update safe downloads list" disables the ability to identify new malware, and leaves your Mac vulnerable to new malware without notification.